 - The final sequence of Assassin's Creed: Brotherhood has this, as Ezio travels through Spain to face his nemesis.

-- In the Ganondorf-dominated future of The Legend of Zelda: Ocarina of Time, Death Mountain is perpetually surrounded by a red ring of fire instead of clouds.
-It's a plot point that once the boss is defeated the fire goes away and is replaced by the standard nice fluffy clouds.
+- In the Ganondorf-dominated future, Death Mountain is perpetually surrounded by a red ring of fire instead of clouds.
+Once the boss is defeated the fire goes away and is replaced by the standard clouds.

-- Hm hm.
-As opposed to Castle Market Town and Ganondorf's tower perpetually being covered in brimstoney clouds and dark backgrounds.
-It's probably from the lava pit just around the corner though.
+- As opposed to Castle Market Town and Ganondorf's tower perpetually being covered in brimstoney clouds and dark backgrounds.
+It's probably from the lava pit just around the corner, though.

 - EarthBound: Giygas is not really a cloud per se, but he is red and vaporous.

-- In the original Star Fox/Starwing, the first level Corneria is different on each difficulty setting/route.
-On the third and hardest one, the normally blue sky background is replaced with an ominous red sky, presumably from the sunset (or sunrise, as the 'normal' boss has a "cameo" as a set of parts being carried around), and the level has seriously jacked up difficulty to boot.
+- In the original Star Fox/Starwing, the first level Corneria is different for each difficulty setting/route.
+On the third and hardest one, the normally blue sky is replaced with an ominous red one, presumably from the sunset (or sunrise, as the 'normal' boss has a "cameo" as a set of parts being carried around), and the level has hiked up the difficulty.

-- When the orcs of Warcraft started worshipping demons and practicing warlock magic, they inadvertently turned the sky of their home world from blue to red.
+- When the orcs started worshiping demons and practicing warlock magic, they inadvertently turned the sky of their home world from blue to red.
 Good things did not result.

 - In the final Orc mission of Warcraft III, which pits Thrall's New Horde and human allies against Grom Hellscream's corrupted Warsong Clan, the red sky heralds the demons called to reinforce Grom — falling Infernals.

-- Similarily in World of Warcraft Cataclysm expansion, Deathwing flies around at random scorching cities and assorted areas, incinerating anyone unlucky.
+- Similarily in the World of Warcraft Cataclysm expansion, Deathwing flies around at random scorching cities and other areas, incinerating anyone unlucky enough to be outside.
 His coming is noted by a dramatic change in the sky from "clean blue skies" to "red and on fire".
 Unfortunately this is actually a subversion because there's an achievement for dying to Deathwing's flames.
-A webcomic did take note on the absurdity of it all.
+A webcomic took note on the absurdity of it all.